Jump to content

 phab -chost variable:pull path/to/yaml.file

 This will pull all variables listed in path/to/yaml.file and put the values into the yaml file and store it again.
-(Works currently only for D7). variable:pull and variable:push are usefull to retrieve a list of variables and restore them at some point in the future.
+(Works currently only for D7). variable:pull and variable:push are useful to retrieve a list of variables and restore them at some point in the future.

 phab -chost variable:push path/to/yaml.file